nomeata/haskell-via-sokoban/02-ho-datatypes.md

 drawState c = atCoord c pictureOfMaze
 ```

-<iframe width="400" height="400" src="https://code.world/run.html?mode=haskell&amp;hash=PpjfIR2NrgPeBJQKfg_63Kg"></iframe>
+RUN(code/activity-test.hs)

 That does … something.
-But as soon as we move the mouse over the picture, it disappears.
-Which makes sense, as mouse movements are also events.
+But very quickly, the maze disappears.
+Which makes sense, as the passing of time and mouse movements are also events.

 Events
 ------